Using distraction to encourage positive behaviour

 Pointing out something interesting, starting a simple game, pulling funny faces – you’ve probably come up with many tricks like these to distract your child.

 Distraction usually works.
-So it’s a great option for managing your child’s behaviour in many situations.
+So it’s a great option for encouraging positive behaviour in many situations.

 Here are distraction tips that usually work for children of all ages: